rrrrroentsen/VILDA/README.md

 ## VILDA

-VILDA (Viral RNA Detection and Analysis) is a tool designed for detecting and analyzing viral transcripts in bulkRNA-Seq data.
+VILDA (Viral Identification and Load Detection Analysis) is a tool designed for detecting and analyzing viral transcripts in bulkRNA-Seq data.

 ## Installation